mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 ## Configuring Syncthing without Tailscale

-Now, I've got Syncthing running on Fly!
-I can grab the device ID from the logs and add my Fly Syncthing node as a peer.
+Now, I've got Syncthing running on Fly.io!
+I can grab the device ID from the logs and add my Fly.io Syncthing node as a peer.

 But, there's still one problem.
 The Syncthing node still has to accept the peer relationship.
 There's no official Syncthing CLI, so I need to access Syncthing's admin interface.